sghctoma/terrapi/README.md

 * easily extendable with new sensors, etc.

 **WARNING**: *Please note that this is by no means "production ready"!
-I am using it to control my enclosure, but it's still experimental.
-There is no proper error handling, no config validation, no installer, etc.
+I am using it to control my enclosure, but it's still experimental.*

 Architecture
 ----